 - Insurance and what's not listed as Included

 Supplements per person

-The Walking Holiday in Puglia and Matera is suitable for anyone with a minimum of training.
-The length of a walking day ranges from a minimum of 6 to a maximum of 19 km, with almost undemanding unevenness and travel times between 2 and 4.5 hours.
+The tour is suitable for anyone with a minimum of training.
+The length of a walking day ranges from a minimum of 8 to a maximum of 15km, with almost undemanding unevenness and travel times between 2.5 and 4 hours.

-We recommend to wear comfortable walking shoes, better if trekking boots, and to bring with you a hat, drinking water, sun cream, swimming suite and a waterproof jacket in case of rain.
+We recommend to wear comfortable walking shoes, better if trekking boots, and to bring with you a hat, drinking water, sun cream, swimsuit and a waterproof jacket in case of rain.

-The Standard tour offers accommodation in simple B&B and selected 3* hotel.
+The Standard tour offers accommodation in simple B&B and selected 3* hotels.

-The Superior tour offers accommodation in charming B&B and 4* hotel.
+The Superior tour offers accommodation in charming B&B and 4* hotels.

 All rooms are ensuite.

 - 2 nights in Lecce

 We will take care of your luggage while you are walking.